Dave Yost

-David Anthony Yost (born December 22, 1956) is an American politician and lawyer who currently serves as the 51st Attorney General of Ohio.
-A member of the Republican Party, Yost previously served as Ohio State Auditor.
+David Anthony Yost (born December 22, 1956) is an American politician and lawyer who has served as the 51st attorney general of Ohio since 2019.
+A member of the Republican Party, Yost previously served as the state auditor of Ohio from 2011 to 2019.

+During his tenure as Attorney General, he supported attempts to overturn the 2020 presidential election, which was won by Joe Biden.
+He has played a key role in defending an Ohio abortion law that prohibits abortion six weeks into a pregnancy (before many women know they are pregnant) without exceptions for rape or incest.
+In 2022, he was involved in a public controversy over a child rape victim who traveled from Ohio to Indiana to get an abortion to avoid carrying the rapist's child.

-Education and career
+Education and early career

 Yost graduated from Ohio State University with a Bachelor of Arts degree in journalism.
 He earned a Juris Doctor from the Capital University Law School.
 After earning his bachelor's degree, Yost became a journalist with the Columbus Citizen-Journal.

+Political career

-He later served in senior positions within the administration of Columbus Mayor Buck Rinehart and Ohio Governor George Voinovich.
+Yost later served in senior positions within the administration of Columbus mayor Buck Rinehart and governor George Voinovich.
 Yost was appointed Delaware County Auditor in 1999.
 In 2003, he became the Delaware County Prosecutor.
+He was elected Ohio's 32nd state auditor in November 2010, after earlier vying for the Republican nomination for Ohio attorney general against Mike DeWine.
+In January 2017, Yost announced he was running for Ohio Attorney General in 2018.